eclipse-dataspace-protocol-base/DataspaceProtocol/specifications/transfer/transfer.process.protocol.md

 ![](figures/push-transfer-process.png "Push Transfer Process")

 _Note that the illustration of the sequence is only exemplary.
-The activation of actors is not determined, also, responses, parameters, possible recursions, and interactions between the components of one participant are not shown._
+The activation of actors is not determined, also, responses, parameters, possible recursions, and interactions between the components of one [=Participant=] are not shown._

 ##### Pull Transfer